Family Travel: Stowe Vermont with Kids – Summer Edition

 Stowe offers many hotel options, from low to high-end resorts.
 I’ve listed some of my top picks below, in order of price:

 – The Golden Eagle – Very conveniently located between Main street and the Mountain this hotel offers rooms of all sizes.
 Clean and simple and a good home base.

 – Sun & Ski Inn & Suites – This hotel recently underwent a renovation.
 Rooms are simple and clean but its the location that I like best.
 The hotel houses the town’s only bowling alley and mini golf course and is a very short walk to great shops and the weekly farmer’s market.

-– Field Guide – One of Stowe’s newest boutique hotels recently opened with a chalet chic decor.
-Conveniently located just a 10 minute walk from main street and close to many points of interest.
-Note: this would have been on the top of my list but the very family-friendly restaurant within the hotel is temporarily closed for renovations over the summer.
+– Field Guide – One of Stowe’s newer boutique hotels features a chalet chic decor.
+It is conveniently located just a 10 minute walk from main street and close to many points of interest.

 – Topnotch Resort – Stowe’s best known luxury retreat features activities for the entire family from tennis to horseback riding to a luxurious spa.
 Various accomodation options are available from standard rooms to suites to resort homes.

 –Stowe Mountain Lodge – Most conveniently located for those who want to stay on the mountain, this resort offers rooms and suites to accommodate parties of all sizes.
 It’s the ideal place to stay in Stowe with kids.

 Where do I begin?
 There are so many summer activities to choose from in Stowe Vermont and most of them involve lots of sunscreen and bug spray.